Tokyo’s 2020 Paralympics: Record Number of LGBT+ Participants

 What is the Paralympics?

-The Paralympic Games are a major international sports competition for athletes with disabilities.
+The Paralympic Games are a global sports competition for disabled athletes.
 There are a total of 10 impairments that could quality one to participate in the Paralympics.
 Of the 10 impairments, 8 are physical, 1 is visual and 1 is intellectual.

 Recently, Tokyo’s Paralympics have sparked conversation about the number of participants that are LGBT+.
 With at least 28 #LGBT+ Paralympians competing, the Games will have a record number of out athletes, according to @outsports.
 Here are 5 paralympians you should know.